SPARC-FAIR-Codeathon/2025-team-D/README.md

 -->

+### Using sparc-plugins

+#### Registering your plugin on the SPARC

+Once the sparc-plugins developement environment has been setup, a local instance of the por

-### Creating plugins
+#### Creating and testing your plugins

-The tutorials below will guide you through creating SPARC portal plugins and how they can be dynamically integrated into the SPARC portal.
+The tutorials below provide a guide for creation of SPARC portal plugins and how they can be dynamically integrated into the SPARC portal.
 These tutorials make use of the sparc-plugins development environment, which deploys a local instance of the SPARC portal as described in Section X.

 1. Building plugins using: